 Fantasy Football Calculator gives you an easy to use interface for managing your fantasy teams and viewing their projections quickly.
 This makes it easy to compare to other players so that you can make add/drop and start/sit decisions quickly.

-If you set up your team on the My Teams page first, your roster will be loaded into the Rankings page for quick and easy in-season analysis and projections.
+First step is to sync your league on the My Leagues page first, your roster will be loaded into the Rankings page for quick and easy in-season analysis and projections.
 Read about how to set this up here.